Spr19CS210/PA-Drill-Section-Writeups/Drills/README.md

 which you will be using all semester.
 No one but you and the CS 210 staff can see the code in your private drill repository.

- * (ONE TIME SETUP) Each student will create their own drill repository by accepting the drill assignment at https://classroom.github.com/a/dzc3_cjr.
+ * (ONE TIME SETUP) Each student will create their own drill code repository by accepting the drill assignment at https://classroom.github.com/a/dzc3_cjr.
    The github account you use must have your netid@email.arizona.edu email address associated with it for you to accept assignments in github for CS 210.